dinaabdalrahman/Sales-Analysis-By-Using-Power-BI-Graduation-Project/README.md

 ---

 ## 2️⃣ Columns Characteristics
-Understanding column content and data types was essential for accurate modeling and analysis,such as :-
+Understanding column content and data types was essential for accurate modeling and analysis, such as :-

 ### 📦 Products Table
 - BrandName